jleung51/service-proxy/README.md

 ./printvars.sh
 ```

-You should see the values you just set in `local.sh`.
+You should see the values you just set in `vars.sh`.

+### Environment (Heroku)

+Deploying the server on Heroku takes a little more configuration.